solide-project/awesome-learn-solidity/main/exploring-viction-ecosystem/deploying-gasless-vrc25/README.md

 ## VRC25

 The VRC25 standard introduces a game-changing feature: gasless transactions.
 This means users no longer need native tokens for transaction fees; instead, they can use VRC25 tokens, simplifying the process and making it more user-friendly, especially for newcomers to the blockchain.
 A key highlight is that VRC25 allows smart contracts to sponsor transaction fees, enhancing their functionality and demonstrating Viction's focus on user-centric solutions.
-While retaining the familiar ERC20 structure for compatibility, VRC25 improves the user experience by streamlining token transfers and fee management, making blockchain more accessible and efficient for everyone.
+While retaining the familiar ERC20 structure for compatibility, VRC25 improves the user experience by streamlining token transfers and fee management, making blockchain more accessible and https://raw.githubusercontent.com/solide-project/awesome-learn-solidity/vic for everyone.

 ## Comparison between VRC25/ERC20